Turbasen/turbasen.py/README.md

 * `api.get_object`: Triggered whenever a GET request is made to retrieve a single object the REST API.
 * `api.get_objects`: Triggered whenever a GET request is made to retrieve a list of objects from the REST API.
+* `api.post_object`: Triggered whenever an object is POSTed to the REST API.